 By meditating or practicing yoga, we should not merely seek the peace that a wise practice inevitably leaves in its wake.
 Peace is not an end unto itself, just a means.
 When our mind is at peace, we can listen to our heart, realize our dharma, and then act upon it.
 A troubled, turbulent mind can hardly see itself objectively or fathom the purpose for its creation.
 Hence, cultivating peace of mind helps us discover the purpose for our existence.
 Peace must not simply serve our desire for comfort; it must serve our dharma.
 So find peace, yet reject peace.
 Strive for purposeful peace, while discarding the lethargic peace that prevents you from actively living your dharma.

-This article was first published on purnayoga.com, and is reposted with permission from the author.
+This article was first published on purnayoga.com; reposted with permission from the author.